Atmospheric Rivers: Background and Forecasting

 Figure 4.
 Planned AR Recon Flight Patterns Deploying Dropsondes on February 6, 2020

-Source: CRS adapted from Interagency Council for Advancing Meteorological Services, National Winter Season Operations Plan, December 2023, Fig. E-9.
 Notes: Dropsondes are weather reconnaissance devices that measure conditions as the devices fall from an aircraft at altitude over water.
-C-130 and G-IV are the types of aircraft to be used.
-For a summary of AR Recon flights and dropsondes, see Center for Western Weather and Water Extremes, “Atmospheric River Reconnaissance.”
+C-130 and G-IV are the types of aircraft used.
+For a summary of AR Recon flights and dropsondes, see Center for Western Weather and Water Extremes, "Atmospheric River Reconnaissance."

 NOAA and others use these observations in forecasting models.
-NOAA’s National Weather Service uses the model outputs to issue outlooks and warnings for AR-related weather events, such as rain, snow, wind, high surf, flooding, thunderstorms, and tornadoes (e.g., Figure 5).
-These observations also serve as data to improve forecasting efforts.
+NOAA's National Weather Service uses the model outputs to issue outlooks and warnings for AR-related weather events, such as rain, snow, wind, high surf, flooding (e.g., Figure 5), thunderstorms, and tornadoes.
+Data from these observations also serve to improve forecasting efforts.

-Emergency managers and infrastructure operators also may use AR information.
-For example, managers may use AR forecasts, along with other information, to inform when to release water from reservoirs—known as Forecast Informed Reservoir Operations (FIRO)—to reduce flood risk and enhance water supplies.
-For example, USACE is using FIRO to alter its releases of stormwater stored at Prado Dam in California to increase nonfederal downstream efforts to capture the released stormwater for groundwater recharge.
+Emergency managers and infrastructure operators also may use information about ARs.
+For example, managers may use AR forecasts, along with other information, to inform decisions on when to release water from reservoirs—known as Forecast Informed Reservoir Operations (FIRO)—to reduce flood risk and enhance water supplies.
+For example, USACE is using FIRO to alter its releases of stormwater stored at Lake Mendocino, Prado Dam, and New Bullards Bar and Oroville Dams in California to increase nonfederal downstream efforts to capture the released stormwater for groundwater recharge.

 As understanding of ARs improves, scientists are exploring how ARs may change with a warming climate.
-Some research (as noted by USGS and NOAA) suggests a warmer climate may alter U.S. West Coast ARs’ frequency, intensity, and location.
-Although globally ARs in a warming climate may be associated with more precipitation, the effects on precipitation may not be uniform along the U.S. West Coast.
-The potential for changes to AR-related rain and snowfall may further encourage improved understanding and forecasting of ARs in both watersheds that receive significant AR precipitation and areas that receive ARs less frequently.
+Some research (as noted by USGS and NOAA) suggests a warmer climate may alter U.S. West Coast ARs' frequency, intensity, and location.
+In a warming climate, ARs may be associated with greater overall precipitation globally; however, how ARs will change precipitation in specific regions is still unclear.
+An improved understanding and more accurate forecasting of ARs may align emergency management and FIRO more precisely with potential regional changes on both U.S. coasts.